Standard Liège

 They are one of the most successful clubs in Belgium, having won the Belgian league on ten occasions, most recently in 2007–08 and 2008–09.
 They have been in the top flight without interruption since 1921, longer than any other Belgian side.
 They have also won eight Belgian Cups, and in 1981–82 they reached the final of the European Cup Winners' Cup, which they lost 2–1 against Barcelona.

 Standard players are nicknamed les Rouches [le ʁuʃ] because of their red jerseys.
 The French word for red, rouge, when pronounced with a Liège accent, sounds like rouche.

 In March 2022, Standard Liège was acquired by US-based private investment firm 777 Partners.
+In October 2024 it was announced that 777 Partners were declared bankrupt by a London court, making the future ownership unclear.

 History

 On the first day of school in September 1898, the pupils of Collège Saint-Servais in Liège started a football club, which they called Standard of Liège in reference to Standard Athletic Club of Paris.
 Standard, whose official name is Royal Standard Club of Liège, was based in Cointe and Grivegnée before settling permanently in 1909 in Sclessin, an industrial neighbourhood in Liège.
 Standard initially joined the Belgian First League in 1909 before returning to the lower leagues a few years later.
 The club then gained promotion back to the top division in 1921 and has never been relegated since.

 Shortly after World War II, Roger Petit, a former player and team captain, became general secretary of the club.
 Petit worked alongside President Henrard Paul to establish Standard among the elite of Belgian football.
 In 1954, Standard won their first club trophy, the Belgian Cup, which was soon followed by a first national title in 1957–58.

 At European level, in the 1960s, the club reached the semi-finals of the European Cup in 1961–62, falling to beaten finalists Real Madrid 0–6 on aggregate, and the same stage of the Cup Winners' Cup in the year 1966–67, losing to eventual champions Bayern Munich.

 The 1960s and early 1970s brought much success to the club, as Standard won six Belgian First Division titles, two Belgian Cups and a League Cup.

 Driven by the Austrian Ernst Happel, Standard won the Belgian Cup again in 1981.
 The following year, Raymond Goethals took control of the team.
 Playing by the "Raymond Science" philosophy of football, the club was twice the champions of Belgium, twice winners of the Belgian Supercup (in three appearances) and reached the final of the European Cup Winners' Cup in 1982.
 Standard played against Barcelona in the final at the Camp Nou on 12 May 1982, losing the match 1–2 to the Spaniards.